s-heins/articles/git/03 A deeper look: Git behind the scenes/git-behind-the-scenes.md

 ## How does git know a file has changed?

 Git does not store the exact differences between files (for example, add the line "house cat" to your file "list-of-animals-to-write-about"), but rather, it stores **snapshots**.
-For this example, git has a snapshot of the file before adding that line and then compare it to the current version of the file to figure out if something has changed.
+For this example, git has a snapshot of the file before adding that line and then compares it to the current version of the file to figure out if something has changed.

 To do this, git computes a SHA-1 hash value based on the contents for each file and uses it for checksumming.
 SHA-1 is a cryptographic hash function that makes it highly unlikely to create the same hash for two different files, so if the hash is the same, we can assume that it was created based on the same input.
 If the checksum of a file has changed, the file itself must have changed.
 If a file was deleted and another was added but they share the same checksum, they must have the same contents – this is how git knows that a file was renamed.
 If the contents of a file have changed, the name will be the same but its hash will be different.

 In case a file has not changed at all in a commit, git will not store the file itself again, just a link to the one it has already saved in a previous snapshot.

 ## File status lifecycle and git project sections

 In the first article, we have already added and committed files and file changes.
-Git knows three states for any file it already knows about: **modified**, **staged**, and **committed**.
+Git has three states for any file it already knows about: **modified**, **staged**, and **committed**.
 It then also has a fourth state for any files it doesn't know about: **untracked**.

 Let's now look at what different states a file is in, from its creation, adding it, and finally committing it.
 We will use `git status` to check which status our file is in.

 ![Different git states when creating, adding, and committing a file](git-states.png)

+### Git project sections

 As a file goes through its lifecycle, it will also travel through different sections of our git project:

 * **Working directory**: After adding `new-file`, the file is present in our directory and **untracked**, that means that we created a new file git doesn't know about yet.
 Any existing files we change will be in the **modified** state.
 * **Staging area**: After `git add .`, the changes are now marked as **staged** and are in the staging area.
 This is also called the **index**.
-* **Repository**: After we `git commit` our changes, they will be added to our local `.git` repository as **committed**
+* **Repository**: After we `git commit` our changes, they will be added to our local `.git` repository as **committed**.
+We can also push them to add them to our remote repository.

+### Git file status lifecycle

 We can now look at the file states with regards to sections in the project: